 The ISA contract is equal to up to 15% of your pre-tax income for 48 months depending on how much you make.
 You won’t make payments unless you’re making $55,000 annually.

-The Holberton School is a two-year software engineering program, consisting of a 12 to 20-month engineering program based out of San Francisco that trains individuals to become full-stack engineers.
-Its two-year curriculum consists of software foundations training followed by a variety of specialty tracks, from machine learning to full-stack web development.
-They operate campuses worldwide with locally-adjusted ISA terms and other accessible tuition options.
+The Holberton School is a 2-year software engineering program, consisting of a 12 to 20-month engineering program based out of San Francisco that trains individuals to become full-stack engineers.
+Its 2-year curriculum consists of software foundations training followed by a wide variety of specialty tracks, from machine learning to full-stack web development.
+They operate campuses worldwide with locally-adjusted ISA terms and other accessible deferred tuition options.

 Graduates from the San Francisco campus pay 17% of their earnings over 42 months once they find a job making at least $40,000 a year.

 6. Make School

 At Make School’s two-year “Product College” in San Francisco, you can focus on either mobile or web development.
-You won’t need to pay anything until you land a paid internship, followed by a job.
+You won’t need to pay anything until you land a paid internship, followed by a paying job.

 Make School stands out because it’s among schools featuring an ISA and a bachelor’s degree program.
 It also offers an additional income share agreement of $1,500 to help cover living expenses.
 Here, you could finance your education with either a partial ISA (worth $35,000) or full ISA ($70,000): With a partial ISA, you repay 20% of your gross salary for 30 months.
 With a full ISA, you repay 20% of your gross salary for 60 months.